ibm-cloud-docs/vpc/bare_metal_server_connect_windows.md

    |-----------|------|------|------|
    | TCP| Any | <cidr_range> | Any port|
    {: caption="Table 2.
 Configuration information for outbound rules" caption-side="bottom"}

-1. Make sure that you reserve and associate a floating IP address to your Windows server.

 ## Connecting to your Windows bare metal server
 {: #bare_metal_server_connect_windows}